dcblogdev/laravel-db-sync/README.md

 ## Introduction
 Sync remote database to a local database

->Note this requires remote MySQL access in order to connect to a remote MySQL database.
-It does not use SSH currently.
-I'm open to PR's
+Connection can be made over SSH or using a remote MySQL connection.

 ## Install